adey-px/ParwizEssentiaBlog/README.md

 ### Parwiz Essential Blog
-* Backend APIs: Built with Python, Django, and DRF
+* Backend: Server APIs built with Python, Django, & REST framework
-* Postman: &nbsp; Tested and validated the backend APIs
+* Frontend: Client user interface built with React and vanilla CSS
-* Frontend: Built with React and Vanilla CSS
+* Postman: For testing and validating the backend APIs